 - 1. Make an empty directory to contain the build tree, and cd into it. - 2.
-To build a GDB stub ROM image, enter the command:
+To build a GDB stub ROM image, enter the command: - \$ ecosconfig new cq7708 stubs - 3.
+Enter the commands:

-'''

-$ ecosconfig new cq7708 stubs

-'''

 4. When the build completes, the image files can be found in the bin/ subdirectory of the install tree.
 GDB stub images have the prefix gdb_module.